ioam/topographica/topo/tests/README.rst

 DIRECTORY STRUCTURE
 -------------------

-- As mentioned above, ``topo/tests/data_maptests`` and ``topo/tests/data_traintests`` contain control data for maptests and traintests, respectively.
+- As mentioned above, ``topo/tests/data_maptests`` and ``topo/tests/data_traintests`` contain control data for maps and training tests, respectively.
   Speed data is written in ``~/Topographica/tests/hostname/`` since it varies for each machine and should not be checked in.
-If desired, traintest and maptest data can also be written in ``~``.
+If desired, training and maps test data can also be written in ``~``.

 - ``topo/tests/data_disabled`` contains various data files which have been excluded from the tests for one reason or another.
 Carefully inspect comments in the test scripts to see what happened exactly; usually such omissions have an accompanying ALERT with them.